qvacua/jenkins-menu/README.md

 Jenkins Menu
 =============

-A simple menu item for Mac OSX which shows the status of a Jenkins CI server.
+A simple menu item for Mac OS X which shows the status of a Jenkins CI server.

 Includes Growl support.
 You can choose which notifications are reported via Growl's preferences.